ramsinghn/ramsinghn.github.io/README.md

-# ramsinghn.github.io
+# Ramsingh Tejsingh Naik
-Github Pages User repo for ramsinghn
+This is a placeholder site (Github Pages User repo) for Ram.